raspibolt/raspibolt/bonus/lightning/zap-desktop.md

 ### Firewall

-* Configure the UFW firewall to allow incoming requests from local network only
+* Configure the UFW firewall to allow incoming requests from the local network only

   ```sh
   $ sudo ufw allow from 192.168.0.0/16 to any port 10009 comment 'allow LND grpc from local LAN'